michellejm/ConflictUrbanism-InfraPolitics/Tutorials/03_Annotation.md

 ![img](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/blob/master/Tutorials/Images/Webmaps/04_MapTiles.png)

 **Add GeoreferencedHistorical Map**
-We will now embed the "Map or plan of that part of the Borough of the Bronx, City of New York, lying easterly of the Bronx River" published in 1902 that we georeferenced in the previous exercise.
+We will now embed the "Map of the Iland of " published in 1902 that we georeferenced in the previous exercise.

 1. *Create a variable* that contains the url of the image, in this case the path to where is it stored in the directory for our webmap.
 `var imageUrl = 'data/BronxMap.png';`